teverett/jvmBASIC/README.md

 * cd to the "demo" directory
 * Optionally edit the BASIC file "bottlesofbeer.bas"
-* run "update.sh" to copy the jvmBasicc.jar and jvmBasicrt.jar files
+* run "update.sh" to copy the jvmBasicc.jar and jvmBasicrt.jar files into the demo directory
-* run "run.sh" to compile the BAS file, produce and jar and run it.
+* run "run.sh" to compile the BAS file, produce a jar and run the jar